The Vermont Statutes Online

 (A) Hold a public hearing on the proposed plans.
 The planning commission may request that the petitioner or the Department of Public Service, or both, attend the hearing.
 The petitioner and the Department each shall have an obligation to comply with such a request.
 The Department shall consider the comments made and information obtained at the hearing in making recommendations to the Commission on the application and in determining whether to retain additional personnel under subdivision (1)(B) of this subsection.

-(C) Make recommendations to the petitioner within 40 days of the petitioner’s submittal to the planning commission under this subsection.
+(C) Make recommendations to the petitioner within 40 days following the petitioner’s submittal to the planning commission under this subsection (f).

 (D) Once the petition is filed with the Public Utility Commission, make recommendations to the Commission by the deadline for submitting comments or testimony set forth in the applicable provision of this section, Commission rule, or scheduling order issued by the Commission.